cyclus/cyclus.github.com/source/cep/cep4.rst

 Who is an author?
 ------------------------------------

+An author has contributed code contributing to the release.
 For a **major release**, all authors that contributed code between version n.0.0 and version m.0 should be listed in the m.0.0 code release DOI.
-No additional authors should be included.

 In the same way, for a **minor release**, all authors that contributed code between 1.n.0 and 1.m.0 should be listed in the 1.1.m code release DOI.
-No additional authors should be included.
+Note that additional authors should not be included if they have not contributed to this minor release.
+For example, if someone has contributed to version 1.0.0, but not since then, that person should not be listed as an author on the DOI for version 1.1.0.

 How are authors listed?
 ------------------------------------